-He is now the PMC (Project Management Committee) Lead of EE4J (the project for transferring Java EE from Oracle to Eclipse as Jakarta EE).
+He is the PMC (Project Management Committee) Lead of EE4J and Jakarta EE Developer Advocate at Eclipse Foundation.

 David Blevins – @dblevins

-David Blevins is founder of Tomitribe and a veteran of open source Java EE.
-He has been both implementing and defining Java EE specifications for more than 10 years and has a strong drive to see Java EE simple, testable, and as light as Java SE.
+David Blevins is the founder of Tomitribe and a veteran of open source Jakarta EE.
+He has been both implementing and defining Enterprise Java specifications for more than 10 years and has a strong drive to see it simple, testable, and as light as Java SE.
 Blevins is cofounder of OpenEJB (1999), Geronimo (2003), and TomEE (2011).
 He is a member of the EJB 3.0, EJB 3.1, EJB 3.2, Java EE 6, Java EE 7, and Java EE 8 Security Expert Groups, and a member of the Apache Software Foundation.
 Blevins is a contributing author to Component-Based Software Engineering: Putting the Pieces Together (Addison Wesley).
 Blevins is also a regular speaker at JavaOne, Devoxx, ApacheCon, OSCon, JAX, and other Java-focused conferences.

 Otavio Santana – @otaviojava